---

 effective runtime selected from the provider/model route.

-inspect the gateway's structured `agent harness selected` record.
-It includes
+and inspect the gateway's structured `agent harness selected` record: it

-the selected harness id, selection reason, runtime/fallback policy, and, in
+includes the selected harness id, selection reason, runtime/fallback policy,

 The bundled Codex plugin registers `codex` as its harness id.
 Core treats that